 - Invest in low-cost mutual funds managed by Dimensional Fund Advisors or Vanguard.
 Controlling your cost will allow you to keep more of what you earn.

 - Review your plan and investments by talking to your advisor on a regular basis.

 Successful investing requires a combination of all the tools and resources available to you and rarely is it an either/or scenario.
 An advisor can’t run 60 miles-per-hour, but he can help you build a solid portfolio!

 We are all now connected by the Internet, like neurons in a giant brain.
 Stephen Hawking

 Bill Parrott is the President and CEO of Parrott Wealth Management an independent, fee-only, fiduciary financial planning and investment management firm in Austin, TX.
 For more information please visit www.parrottwealth.com.

 Note: Past performance is not a guarantee of future returns.
-Your returns may differ than those posted in this blog and investments aren’t guaranteed.
+Your returns may differ from those posted in this blog and investments aren’t guaranteed.